ouya/docs/unity.md

 	}
 ```

-Screenshots can be added to `OuyaMod` objects by converting `Texture2D` to Android `Bitmap` objects.
+Screenshots can be added to `GameMod` objects by converting `Texture2D` to Android `Bitmap` objects.
 Be sure to make the Texture readable and RGBA32 before attempting to convert to a `Bitmap` object.

 C#
 ```
-	void AddScreenshot(OuyaMod.Editor editor, Texture2D texture)
+	void AddScreenshot(GameMod.Editor editor, Texture2D texture)
 	{
 		byte[] buffer = texture.EncodeToPNG();
 		if (null != buffer &&